galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 >
 >    > <question-title></question-title>
 >    >
->    > In the inpected JSON file, what are the key variables and why are they important for genomic analysis?
+>    > In the inspected JSON file, what are the key variables and why are they important for genomic analysis?
 >    >
 >    > > <solution-title></solution-title>
 >    > >
 >    > > 1. **id**: The id field serves as a unique identifier for the individual described in the Phenopacket.
 This
->    > >    identifier allows researchers to track and reference specific individuals across different datasets
+>    > >    Identifier allows researchers to track and reference specific individuals across different datasets
 >    > >    and analyses.
 >    > >
 >    > > 2. **individualId**: This variable represents the individual's unique identifier within the dataset or